SoftUni-Internal/interactive-content/EN/02-Conditional-Statements/05-Variable-Lifetime.md

 Thus, it is important to know that **any variable defined inside the body of a certain** `if` **statement will not be available outside of it**, unless we have defined it previously in a higher scope in the code.

 ## Variable Scope – Example
-In the example below, on the last line we are trying to print the variable `salary` that is defined in the `if` statement, we will get an **error** because we don't have access to it.
+In the example below, on the last line we are trying to print the variable `salary` which is defined in the `if` statement, we will get an **error** because we don't have access to it.

 ```js
 let myMoney = 500;